The DLCL has moved to a new website: dlcl.stanford.edu.

 Declaring the Major or Minor

 Students at Stanford usually declare their major during their sophomore year after they have taken a few classes in the department.
-If you are interested in one of the DLCL’s majors, please meet with the Chair of Undergraduate Studies of your desired department (Refer to the department sites for contact information).
+If you are interested in one of the DLCL’s majors, please email the Chair of Undergraduate Studies to request a meeting.
+They will discuss with you the degree of your desired department (Refer to the department sites for contact information).
 You should also familiarize yourself with the requirements for your program.